kristofvl/AdvancedCPP/README.md

 # AdvancedCPP
-Code from the Advanced Programming in C++ class
+A collection of lecture slides and code from the Advanced Programming in C++ class